Jason Daly

 Jason Daly is a Gaelic footballer who plays for St Loman's and at senior level for the Westmeath county team.
 He plays as a goalkeeper for both.

-Football career
+Playing career

 Daly made his full championship debut against Dublin in 2020.
 He is the goalkeeper who won the 2022 Tailteann Cup.

 Jason got the nickname "Magpie" due to his magpie-ish tendencies.

+He was the goalkeeper in the 2024 NFL Division 3 final as Westmeath claimed the title.

+He was the goalkeeper for the final when Westmeath won only a second ever Leinster Senior Football Championship title in 2026.
+He had come in as a sub for the injured Conor McCormack against Meath in the 2026 Leinster Senior Football Championship Quarter-Final.
+He then started against Kildare in the Leinster Semi-Final as Westmeath qualified for a sixth ever Final.